qos-ch/logback-tyler/README.md

 }
 ```

-running the above program will output
+running the above program will produce the following output

 ```java